jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good.</em><br /> -- Samuel Johnson</p>
+<p><em>I regard monotheism as the greatest disaster ever to befall the human race.
+I see no good in Judaism, Christianity, or Islam -- good people, yes, but any religion based on a single, well, frenzied and virulent god, is not as useful to the human race as, say, Confucianism, which is not a religion but an ethical and educational system.</em><br /> -- Gore Vidal</p>